twinleaf/tio-labview/README.md

 # Labview Twinleaf I/O

 This package implements a communications protocol in labview to work with [Twinleaf sensors](http://www.twinleaf.com) using Twinleaf I/O (TIO) as the communications layer.
 Data from the sensors is received via PUB messages and sensor parameters may be changed using REQ/REP messages.

 ![VM Monitor](doc/VMmonitor.gif)

+An included example for monitoring data from a [Twinleaf VMR vector magnetometer](http://www.twinleaf.com/vector/VMR).

 ## Prerequisites